Looking After Your Glasses

 If your glasses get very dirty you can rinse them thoroughly to remove any dust or grit that could scratch the lenses.
-It is recommended that a specially formulated glasses cleaning solution is use when cleaning your glasses.
+It is recommended that a specially formulated glasses cleaning solution is used when cleaning your glasses.
 Never use hot water, anti-bacterial or washing-up liquid as it can damage lens coatings and frames.
 Anything designed to “remove grime” will break down your lens coating over time.

 We have a range of accessories that you can buy to ensure that your glasses stay clean.
-After you have received your glasses, you will want to keep them in optimum shape, here are few tips to ensure that this happens.
+After you have received your glasses, you will want to keep them in optimum shape, here are a few tips to ensure that this happens.

 Cleaning Your Glasses

 Aside from the tips above to keep your lenses and frames in top condition, cleaning the lenses properly is very important.